Layjins/SpatialFormer/README.md

 # SpatialFormer: Semantic and Target Aware Attentions for Few-Shot Learning
 This is an official implementation in PyTorch of SpatialFormer, which is accepted by AAAI-2023.

-The full code will be released soon.
-This code is based on the implementations of [**tSF: Transformer-based Semantic Filter for Few-Shot Learning**](https://github.com/Layjins/FewShotLearning-tSF).

 <p align="center">
   <img src="doc/motivation.png" width="100%"/></a>